Kiyosh31/bookstore-microservices/README.md

 # Usage
 Run the services in order
 1. discovery-server
+2. config-server
-2. docker-compose
+3. docker-compose
-3. all services
+4. all services
-4. api-gateway
+5. api-gateway

 # Run
 In root folder there is a `.run` folder you can import in intellij idea to run all microservices at once.